 ___.
 The Commission’s Orders Mandating That Pipelines Implement Segmentation Were Arbitrary, Capricious, And Not The Product Of Reasoned Decision-Making.

 In Order No. 637, the Commission mandated that all interstate pipelines grant firm transportation customers the ability to segment their capacity.
 The stated basis for adopting this policy was to enhance competition and to grant firm transportation customers additional flexibility in using their capacity.
-In adopting this policy the Commission however ignored the adverse operational and economic effect that this policy would have on pipelines.
-The Commission is attempting to rely upon a generic policy to address a pipeline-specific issue, utilizing such an approach is neither prudent nor the product of reasoned decision making.
+In adopting this policy, however, the Commission completely ignored the adverse operational and economic effect that this policy would have on pipelines.
+The Commission is attempting to rely upon a generic policy to address a pipeline-specific issue.
+Utilizing such an approach is neither prudent nor the product of reasoned decision making.

 The Commission’s segmentation policy requires a fundamental change in the way a number of pipelines must conduct their business and a radical departure from the policies adopted in Order No. 636 and implemented in individual pipeline tariffs.
 The Commission’s failure to adequately justify this fundamental policy change was arbitrary and capricious.
 This aspect of Order No. 637 must be reversed in order to protect the operational integrity of specific pipelines and eliminate the financial harm that implementing this policy would have on virtually every pipeline.

-During the Order No. 636 restructuring process the Commission directed pipelines to restructure their businesses based upon each pipeline’s unique operational characteristics and customer needs.
-During restructuring, where operationally feasible pipelines implemented segmentation on their systems.
-Other pipelines where segmentation was not operationally feasible, did not implement segmentation.
-The Commission approved how each of these pipeline’s tariffs addressed segmentation as being just and reasonable.
+During the Order No. 636 restructuring process, the Commission directed pipelines to restructure their businesses based upon each pipeline’s unique operational characteristics and customer needs.
+During restructuring, some pipelines implemented segmentation on their systems, where it was operationally feasible on their systems.
+Other pipelines, for which segmentation was not operationally feasible, did not implement segmentation.
+The Commission approved how each of these pipeline’s tariffs addressed segmentation.
 The Commission not only ignored its Order No. 636 findings, but has attempted to prevent pipelines from relying upon historic tariff provisions or business practices as a justification for not implementing segmentation on their system.

 In order for a firm transportation customer to segment firm capacity, that customer must have capacity rights along a specific path or pipeline segment.
 The Commission recognized the importance of this concept in the examples it relied upon to demonstrate how segmentation would work.
 The Commission has found that some pipelines’ systems cannot be pathed because of the web-like or reticulated nature of their system.
-Order No. 637 ignores these decisions and currently effective tariff provisions and requires those pipelines to re-litigate this issue in the context of whether segmentation is operationally feasible on a particular system.
-Order No. 637 is, however, devoid of any findings, based upon substantial record evidence, that would justify a reversal or abandonment of these decisions.
-In fact, Order No. 637 did not even address these prior findings or attempt to reconcile the previous pipeline-specific findings in Order 637.
+Order No. 637 simply ignores these decisions and the currently effective tariff provisions and requires those pipelines not implementing segmentation to re-litigate this issue of whether segmentation is operationally feasible.
+Order No. 637 is, however, devoid of any findings, based upon substantial record evidence, that would justify a reversal of these decisions.
+In fact, Order No. 637 did not even address these prior findings or attempt to reconcile the previous pipeline-specific findings in Order 636.
 The Commission’s failure to adequately justify such a radical change in policy was arbitrary and capricious and must be reversed by this Court.